wayneferdon/wallpaperEngineDesktopWithNeteaseLrcDisplay/README.md

 python: monitor cloudmusic.log and analyze to get current lrc, generate html block
 javascript: insert html block

+require python3, and other requirement can see imports of NeteaseMusicStatus.py

 usage:
-run start_hidden.vbs (to run python with no extra window)
+run start_hidden.vbs (to run NeteaseMusicStatus.py with no extra window)

 Inspire by another similar method on OS X: https://github.com/Jamesits/netease-music-status